 He has also given many poignant and fascinating talks around the world, including via TED talks.

-If you are interested, you can check out the blog for yourself.
-He recently wrote a touching piece about his close friend and Microsoft Co-Founder, the late Peter Allen - make sure you have a hanky at the ready.
+Since 2010, Gates has also been hosting his own blog, called Gates Notes.
+Here, he shares his general thoughts on books and the work of his philanthropic organization, the Bill and Melinda Gates Foundation.
+He also wrote a touching piece about his close friend and Microsoft Co-Founder, the late Peter Allen - make sure you have a hanky at the ready.

 In 2014, Gates helped make a viral video with Jimmy Fallon, proving that even one of the richest men in the world is able to enjoy a little self-depreciation.

-This year, and after years of warning about how ill-prepared we are for the next potential global viral pandemic, CoV-SARS-19 rampaged around the globe.
-In March of this year, the Bill and Melinda Gates Foundation teamed with the Wellcome Trust and Mastercard to pledge $125 million toward efforts to curb the outbreak.
+In early 2020, and after years of warning about how ill-prepared we are for the next potential global viral pandemic, CoV-SARS-19 rampaged around the globe.
+In March of that year, the Bill and Melinda Gates Foundation teamed with the Wellcome Trust and Mastercard to pledge $125 million toward efforts to curb the outbreak.

-In April 2020, Gates noted in a TV show that they'd be spending billions of dollars for a the development and deployment of a working vaccine, and added: “Even though we’ll end up picking at most two of them, we’re going to fund factories for all seven, just so that we don’t waste time in serially saying which vaccine works and then building the factory.”
+In April 2020, Gates announced that they'd be spending billions of dollars for the development and deployment of a working vaccine, and added: “Even though we’ll end up picking at most two of them, we’re going to fund factories for all seven, just so that we don’t waste time in serially saying which vaccine works and then building the factory.”

 "Giving back" is a closely held value for Bill Gates.
 He is famed the world over for the continuous and very generous donation of his wealth and his time to those in need.
 He has pledged to give away the majority of his wealth and has encouraged a number of other billionaires to follow suit.

-One of the first initiatives of the Foundation was the Gates Millennium Scholars incentive, which pledged $1 billion towards helping 20,000 young people to afford university tuition.
+One of the first initiatives of the Foundation was the Gates Millennium Scholars Program, which pledged $1 billion towards helping 20,000 young people to afford university tuition.